 Many dairies purchase feed for their cows from other farmers.
 We like growing our own feed because we have more control over the types of feed available to us and the quality of feed.

-About half of a dairy farms gross income is spent on commodities, or food, the cows eat.
-Because we grow our own feeds we are able to stabalize the price a little better.
+About half of the dairy farms gross income is spent on commodities, or food, the cows eat.
+Because we grow our own feeds we are able to stabilize the price a little better.
 Profit margins are tight in dairy farming and so it’s crucial to be able to have a little more control over our own feed prices.

 This past week we have been planting grain, specifically barley, on a few of our fields.
 Well, I should say one of our guys and his little boy have been busy planting grain.
 Isn’t he the cutest little guy?
 Who wouldn’t want to spend the day in the tractor listening to his stories?

 What happens to the barley after it’s grown?